Layout Overrides in Joomla

 This will override the core template_style_id parameter.
 Setting the template equal to "beez3" in this case will limit the user to only selecting template styles for the "beez3" template.

 JLayout Micro-Layout Overrides

 JLayouts is a powerful feature of Joomla!
 JLayouts can be loosely defined as micro-layouts.
 They are the micro-layouts for individual elements of Joomla! pages.
-For example, the read more button, the intro image, the full image, are all examples of elements that are controlled via own JLayout.
+For example, the read more button, the intro image, the full image, are all examples of elements that are controlled via their own JLayout.

-If we dig deeper into the Category Blog Layout view, you will find the code to call the article title, an intro image, the intro text, as well as various other relevant parts of the page.
+If you dig deeper into the Category Blog Layout view, you will find the code to call the article title, an intro image, the intro text, as well as various other relevant parts of the page.
 This is what it looks like when you call an element using JLayout.